 You should read this.

-Everything on the site is my opinion (except comments written by others, which are their opinions).
-I have strong opinions.
-At times, you may not agree with these opinions, or how I choose to express them.
-This is not my problem.
+John Scalzi says: Everything on the site is my opinion, or, in the case of Athena Scalzi, her opinions (except comments written by others, which are their opinions).
+We have strong opinions.
+At times, you may not agree with these opinions, or how we choose to express them.
+This is not our problem.

-I make no claims as toward being even-handed, fair, or nice.
-I write what I want here.
-Your being offended is not a reason for me to stop writing as I choose.
+We make no claims as toward being even-handed, fair, or nice.
+We write what We want here.
+Your being offended is not a reason for us to stop writing as we choose.

 I run this site as I please.
 You do not get a vote.
 If you try to suggest that you do, I may be rude to you.

 You are welcome to comment.
-I like comment threads with a wide spread of thoughts and opinions, and I take what I feel is well-justified pride in the general high quality of the comment threads on the site.
+I (John Scalzi, who handles the majority of site moderation) like comment threads with a wide spread of thoughts and opinions, and I take what I feel is well-justified pride in the general high quality of the comment threads on the site.
 I prefer to take a light hand at comment moderation, and thanks to excellent commenters, I am usually able to do just that.

 That said, you have no right to free speech on this site.
 This is my personal site, and I am not the United States government.
 I reserve the right to edit all comments, and to moderate all comment threads, as I see fit.
 Your comment is more likely to be edited, moderated or deleted if it contains phobic content (based on race, sex, sexual orientation, nationality, religion, etc), is a personal attack or threat toward another commenter, is entirely unrelated to the entry topic, features more than a “fair use” amount of someone else’s copyrighted work, has such poor grammar and spelling that it annoys me, is an obvious piece of trollage, or if I find it or you obnoxious and decide I’ve had enough.
 Don’t like it?
 Don’t comment.
 Simple.